Randomization tests for peer effects in group formation experiments: Valid tests in arbitrary group formation designs

-In the rest of the paper, we consider only test statistics that depend on $Z$ only through $W = w(Z)$.
+The proof for Proposition~\ref{th:general} is a direct application of Theorem 1 of~\citet{basse2019rand}.
+For the rest of this paper, we only consider test statistics that depend on $Z$ through $W = w(Z)$ alone.
 Therefore, all the statements in subsequent sections will be made in terms of Procedures~\ref{proc:sharp-W} and~\ref{proc:general-W} instead of Procedures~\ref{proc:sharp} and~\ref{proc:general}.

 The conditional randomization tests described in this section differ from standard conditional tests in several important ways.
-First, the goal of standard conditional tests is typically to make the test more relevant or powerful \citep{zheng2008multi, hennessy2016conditional}, rather than to ensure validity.
+First, the goal of standard conditional tests is typically to make the test more powerful \citep{lehmann2006testing, hennessy2016conditional}, rather than to ensure validity.
 The conditioning in Procedures~\ref{proc:general} and~\ref{proc:general-W}, by contrast, is necessary to ensure that the test is valid.
 Second, the procedure depends strongly on the non-sharp null hypothesis being tested.
 Indeed, conditional randomization tests can only test some non-sharp null hypotheses, such as $H_0^{\h_1,\h_2}$, which typically dictate the conditioning mechanism.

-\subsection{Computational challenges with testing non-sharp nulls}
+\paragraph{Computational challenges with testing non-sharp nulls.}

 The key challenge for testing non-sharp null hypotheses is that the procedures outlined above are computationally intractable in realistic settings.
-Indeed, while we can easily draw samples from the unconditional distribution $\pr(W)$, Step~3 of Procedure~\ref{proc:general-W} requires draws from the unwieldy conditional distribution $\pr\{W \mid \uf(W) = \Uobs\}$.
+Indeed, while we can easily draw samples from the unconditional distribution $\pr(W)$ through $w(Z)$, where $Z\sim\pr(Z)$, Step~3 of Procedure~\ref{proc:general-W} requires draws from the unwieldy conditional distribution $\pr(W \mid U^\obs)$.
+Our main proposal in the next section directly addresses this computational issue.